dngupta/dngupta.github.io/content/project/sanghol/index.md

 ---
 title: Social and Political Factors in Indian archaeology
-summary: A study of archaeology in Sanghol, Punjab, to highlight the influence of social and political factors on the interpretation of archaeological data and the preservation of cultural heritage.
+summary: A study of archaeology in Sanghol, Punjab, as part of my doctoral research.
+The study highlights the influence of social and political factors on the interpretation of archaeological data and the preservation of cultural heritage in post-1947 Independent India.
 tags:
   - Heritage
 date: '2012-07-27T00:00:00Z'